ao link

 Previous winners include Miriam-Teak Lee (& Juliet), Amara Okereke (Les Misérables & My Fair Lady) and Jac Yarrow (Joseph and the Amazing Technicolor Dreamcoat).
 Photos by Alex Brenner.

-The shortlist will be announced in August 2023.
+Entries closed on June 30.
+The shortlist will be announced in August 2024.

 Yourself – why not?
 We want to hear about your fabulous talent!
-Or anyone else you have worked with or whose work you admire, as long as they are making their debut between July 18, 2022 and July 17, 2023.
+Or anyone else you have worked with or whose work you admire, as long as they are making their debut between July 18, 2023 and July 17, 2024 in a production reviewed by The Stage

 We particularly welcome entries from outside London and all scales of professional productions are eligible.